rjseymour66/documentation/content/en/docs/Golang/basic-types.md

 ### Create slices

+Name slices with plural words.
 Create slices using the following methods:
 - `new()` function.
 - `make([]T, len, cap)` function.
 - _Slice literals_.
 This is the idiomatic way to create slices.
 It requires that you define the contents when you create the slice.